opendatanz/nzgoal-se/markdown/gn2/02_working-in-the-open.md

 * Include a summary of what contributors should do when they find a security issue in your code in your CONTRIBUTING.md documentation alongside your code.
 A sample insert for this is provided below.

+* Ensure your policy makes it clear that security reports are sought after and that reporters acting in good faith will not be prosecuted.
+Often the first reaction from organisations (both public and private) is to look to prosecute or litigate the issue to ensure the reporter does not disclose details of the issue.
+This can often mean that security researchers will find vulnerabilities but not report them for fear of prosecution.
+Having a policy that makes it clear this won't happen to them is key to soliciting reports from outside researchers.

 * Set up an email such as "security@AGENCY.govt.nz" that can be used to report issues (you may also look into ensuring this can be done securely by providing a public encryption key[^7]

 [^7]: [Introduction to email encryption] (https://support.mozilla.org/en-US/kb/digitally-signing-and-encrypting-messages).